 The Haroldstreet Humps pages gives other options for visualising them, cataloguing ascents and GPS waypoints.

-There are usually several additions, relocations, renamings and deletions of Humps each year with ongoing surveying by RH Soc members and other enthusiasts.
-The latest changes to Humps are recorded on the Humps change register.
+There are usually several additions, relocations, renamings, and demotions of Humps each year with ongoing surveying by RHSoc members and other enthusiasts.
+The latest changes to Humps are recorded by the Database of British and Irish Hills (DoBIH) in their Humps change register.

 The challenge of the Humps

-The Humps share the benefits that the Tumps offer hill baggers, with their lower prominence compared to Marilyns, giving a wider geographical distribution throughout Great Britain.
+The Humps, like the Tumps, offer Relative Hill baggers greater choice due to their wider geographical distribution throughout Great Britain than the Marilyns.
 This appeals since there are more local Humps that can be climbed with less travel than Marilyns.

 Their lower prominence means that they are more numerous than Marilyns in any county.
 Unlike the Tumps, Hill Bagging doesn't currently offer a list of Humps by county, instead it offers Humps by Topo section.

-The high point of Mow Cop is not actually the Summer House or Trig Point but the 'Old Man of Mow' which is a Very Severe climb which has been ascended by Hump baggers, but not by most National Trust visitors...
+Unfortunately, the high point of Mow Cop is not actually the Summer House or Trig Point but the 'Old Man of Mow', a rock tower isolated during quarrying in the last century.
+It is a Very Severe rock climb which has been ascended by a few Hump baggers, but not by most National Trust visitors...

 Numbers of active Hump baggers